 - Publication status

-Modified (yellow/amber, solid): Content was modified since publication.
+Modified (amber circle with a dot): Content was modified since publication.
 The author instance is not in sync with the public.

-Unpublished (red, solid): Content exists only on the author instance.
+Unpublished (red circle): Content exists only on the author instance.

 Publishers receive a task in the Tasks app.
 They can assign the task to themselves and approve or reject it.
 The system can also show what changed on the page.